IG30/First-Mile-Stone/README.md

 ### Media ###

 The photos of this page were found doing an advance search in google.
-Selecting color "black and white" and in using rights selectin "free to use and share, even commercialy".
+Selecting color: "black and white" and in "using rights" selecting "free to use and share, even commercialy".